 Once the general public realized there could be more to concrete than broom finishes and exposed aggregate,they wanted it; contractors and suppliers hurried to meet the demand.
 Realizing the growing popularity of this segment of their industry, the board of directors of the American Society of Concrete Contractors (ASCC), in July 1998, approved the formation of its first specialty group, the Decorative Concrete Council (DCC).
 The ASCC seems to have been right on target.

-Obviously the ASCC was correct concerning the interest and the need for a group focused solely on decorative concrete.
+Obviously, the ASCC was correct concerning the interest and the need for a group focused solely on decorative concrete.
 At the DCC’s first organizational meeting over 100 people were on hand to demonstrate their support for the organization.
-Many others have followed.
+Subsequently, many others have followed.
 “The people in this group are the cream of the crop.
 They’re who we hope to emulate,” said Mitch Leslie of Quality Concrete Co., Billings, Mont.
 Within weeks after the ASCC had formed the specialty council, membership had reached 110.
 (Those wishing to join the DCC must be members in good standing of the ASCC.)

-The ASCC continuously monitors the industry pulse and what members want, and is constantly seeking worthwhile new services and benefits to offer members.
+The ASCC continuously monitors the industry pulse and what members want.
+Therefore, it is constantly seeking worthwhile new services and benefits to offer members.
 Some of these services include a nationally-recognized safety manual that members use to develop their own safety programs; two, 24-hour hotlines where members call for expert opinions and a Troubleshooting Newsletter featuring questions from the hotlines; and management information exchange groups (MIX Groups) where non-competing contractors share valuable information about running their businesses.
 “When a problem comes up I go to the toll-free hotline for help, or I can call someone from my MIX group,” says Tommy Ruturra, president, Ruttura & Sons Const.
 Co., Inc., Farmingdale, N.Y.

 Along with the member benefits of the ASCC, the DCC has its own web site — www.decorativeconcretecouncil.org — its own Troubleshooting Newsletter, and special meetings where DCC members can network and learn from each other.